I have lots of experience with DIY plumbing and am here to share my tips and step-by-step pictorial guides with you.

-My Garbage Disposal is Leaking!
+Why is My Garbage Disposal Leaking?

-When reaching under the sink for the dishwasher soap you notice a puddle of water and a musky smell.
-When you look closer you see mold, mildew and a very wet cabinet floor.
+When reaching under the sink for the dishwasher soap, you notice a puddle of water and a musky smell.
+When you look closer, you see mold, mildew, and a very wet cabinet floor.

-How to Find Where the Leak in a Pipe Starts
+How to Find Where the Leak in a Pipe Starts:

 - The pipe may have a vibration leak in more than one place, so be sure to check the entire pipe path just in case.

-- Run your hand along the pipe path where the trail of water is until you find the "drip point" or points.
+- Run your hand along the pipe path where the trail of water is until you find the "drip point" (or points).

-- If you find the dripping water, back track the path to pinpoint the leak location(s).
+- If you find the dripping water, backtrack the path to pinpoint the leak location(s).

 - Make sure the leak has traveled and isn't right under the pipe breach this time.

-Repairing the Disposal Vibration Leak
+Repair the Disposal Vibration Leak

 Once you have located the leak site, the fix is relatively simple:

-- Dry the surface of the pipe
+- Dry the surface of the pipe.

-- Separate the pipe joint by unscrewing the PVC Slip Nut
+- Separate the pipe joint by unscrewing the PVC slip nut.

 - Place plumbers Teflon tape or a sealing glue around the threads of the pipe or joint.

-- Replace pipe back into the pipe path and you are all done!
+- Replace pipe back into the pipe path, and you are all done!

 Be sure to allow the joint to dry to assure a good bond.
-Leave the doors open to let the cabinet floor dry completely and let the bleach solution have time to kill the mildew.
+Leave the doors open to let the cabinet floor dry completely, and let the bleach solution have time to kill the mildew.

-What Else Can Cause the Garbage Disposal to Leak
+What Else Can Cause the Garbage Disposal to Leak?

-With a crowded cabinet it is far more likely you will bump or push against the pipes which will cause them to bend, and crack, bringing you your own private undiscovered PVC pipe leak.
+With a crowded cabinet, it is far more likely you will bump or push against the pipes.
+This will cause them to bend and crack, bringing you your own private undiscovered PVC pipe leak.
 So keep enough space around your pipes to keep them safe from bumps and crowding damage.

-Why is My Sink Disposal Humming?
+Why Is My Sink Disposal Humming?

-What do you do if your Disposal Motor Runs but Doesn't Spin the Grinding Ring?
+What do you do if your disposal motor runs but doesn't spin the grinding ring?
 Usually a "humming" disposal is no reason to call out the plumber or service person.
-This happens when the unit gets over filled, not used enough, over heats, or some other unknown reason.
+This happens when the unit gets over filled, not used enough, overheats, or some other unknown reason.

-Why Does My Disposal Get Jammed
+Why Does My Disposal Get Jammed?

 What is happening is the spinning (centrifuge of sorts) stops spinning and locks itself in place while the motor still has power running to it, which causes the sink (disposal) to hum.
 It is a very common problem, and it even has its own specialized tool and method of home repair built right in.

 How to Fix a Jammed Garbage Disposal in Five Easy Steps

 - Place the wrench into the hex hole and give it turn.
-Try the unit to see if it has been released and if it is working, if not, try it again until it does.
+Try the unit to see if it has been released and if it is working.
+If not, try it again until it does.

 - Once the unit has been released, run water through the drain and flip the unit on.
 Run only with water for 30 seconds.